Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison

 \section{Noise propagation and sensitivity in the linear regime}

-\subsection{Reduced intensities: a standard way to process FFWFS signal}
+\subsection{Reduced intensities: A standard way to process FFWFS signal}

-In this paper, the FFWFS signal is processed in a standard way which leads to a quantity named reduced intensities.
-If we call $I(\phi)$ the intensities recorded on the detector for a given phase $\phi$, we build the reduced intensities $\Delta I(\phi)$ the following way:
+For this study, the FFWFS signal has been processed in a standard way leading to a quantity, referred to as reduced intensities.
+If we called $I(\phi)$ the intensities recorded on the detector for a given phase $\phi$, we built the reduced intensities $\Delta I(\phi)$ the following way:

-where $N_{ph}$ is the number of photo-electrons available for the measurement and $I_{0}$ the reference intensities.
-We specify that the normalization by the total flux is absolutely required otherwise a change in flux would be interpreted as phase aberration.
-In this paper, we assume working around a flat wavefront and we therefore define the reference intensities $I_{0}$ as the normalized intensities recorded on the WFS detector for a flat wavefront in the pupil:
+where $N_{ph}$ is the number of photo-electrons available for the measurement and $I_{0}$ is the reference intensities.
+We would like to specify that the normalization by the total flux is absolutely required; otherwise, a change in flux would be interpreted as phase aberration.
+In this paper, we assume that we are working around a flat wavefront and we therefore define the reference intensities $I_{0}$ as the normalized intensities recorded on the WFS detector for a flat wavefront in the pupil:

 The reduced intensities provide the simplest way to process FFWFS signal by taking in account all the pixels on the detector, which is a procedure independent from the shape of the mask and structure of the modulation \citep{fauva2017}.